“NEW TECH Yard Hydrant”

 The NTYH comes with a brass alloy hose adapter so you can hook up and get started watering right away.

-Specific To The NEW TECH Yard Hydrant
+Instillation specific To The NEW TECH Yard Hydrant

-If you’re going to a lot of bucket watering without an attached hose, we recommend the hydrant with the the longer water delivery tube instead of the saddle block.
+If you’re going to do a lot of bucket watering without an attached hose, we recommend the hydrant with the the longer water delivery tube instead of the saddle block.

-You already know this.
+You already know this for any yard hydrant.

 For a yard hydrant to be frost proof the bottom of the hydrant, where the valve is located, needs to be buried below the frost penetration line.
 This depth varies depending on the area where you’re using it.
 See the map below for a general idea.